(214) 390-7947 (Overseas Callers)

 Can I buy a SIM card in India?

 Yes, you can buy a SIM card for use while doing your volunteer work in India.
-Again, check with your provider to see if your phone will function with the foreign SIM, or if it is locked.
+Again, check with your provider to see if your phone will function with the foreign SIM or if it is locked.
 A local SIM card will help you avoid expensive roaming charges.

 How can I get/purchase internet services?

 You will first need to buy an Airtel SIM card and use it on your mobile phone to activate it.
-Then you can buy an internet data pack for a price of $6 which remains valid for 28 days.
+Then you can buy an internet data pack for a price of $6, which remains valid for 28 days.

-Is there internet available everywhere?
+Is the internet available everywhere?

 Yes, there is internet service available where IFRE’s projects are located.